UltraVioletEF/StopClinicTerror/README.md

 grunt
 ```

+Open a browser to localhost:4000 and it will reflect changes made to html, style or script files automatically.

-Deploy by committed to the gh-pages branch.
+Deploy by committing to the gh-pages branch.